alt440/AndroidJDVELH/README.md

 Also note: I have created a file called notes.txt.
 It contains a lot of lessons that I have learned to build Android applications.
 If you need any information, this is where you should start to look.
+This main folder is the same folder as the one you can find on Android Studio (app/src/main).
+I just copied that folder here.